Very large set axioms over constructive set theories: Introduction

-Ziegler also examined elementary embeddings over $\mathsf{CZF}$ in detail, and one of his striking result is that every Reinhardt embedding $j\colon V\to V$ must be cofinal (see \autoref{Proposition:CZFReinhardtEmbeddingCofinal} for the formal statement of the theorem).
+Ziegler also examined elementary embeddings over $\CZF$ in detail, and one of his striking results is that every Reinhardt embedding $j\colon V\to V$ must be cofinal (see \autoref{Proposition:CZFReinhardtEmbeddingCofinal} for the formal statement of the theorem).

 Ziegler's thesis ends with the following result that elementary embeddings are incompatible with the principle of \emph{subcountability}, which asserts that for every set there is a partial surjection from $\omega$ onto it.
 This can be seen as a constructive analogue to Scott's early result in \cite{Scott1961} that measurable cardinals are incompatible with the Axiom of Constructibility.